izanmubarak/Cryptora/README.md

 - `[x] [cryptocurrency]` - Type this command (replace `[x]` with any number, and `[cryptocurrency]` with your desired cryptocurrency) to instantly convert an amount of cryptocurrency to U.S. dollars.

 - `$[x] [cryptocurrency]` - Type this command (replace `[x]` with any number, and `[cryptocurrency]` with your desired cryptocurrency) to instantly convert an amount of U.S. dollars to the desired cryptocurrency.

+- **Anything else** - If your query doesn't match any of the commands above, Cryptora passes it to Mistral (Ministral 3B) to figure out which feature you're asking for.
+So `how much is half a bitcoin worth`, `what was ethereum trading at yesterday`, `show me the 20 biggest coins`, and `how is the market doing` all work.
+The first result tells you how your question was interpreted.
+This requires a `MISTRAL_TOKEN` in `tokens.txt`; without one, Cryptora simply behaves as it did before and reports that the currency was not found.
+Your Mistral plan's requests-per-minute limit is shared across all of your bot's users — when it is hit, natural language queries fall back to the "not found" message until it clears.

 Cryptora will alert you if it detects an invalid command.
 A valid command will display a list of shareable entries on your screen.